Most Esurance policies renew automatically — it's one more way we make car insurance easy. We'll explain how the renewal

 If you don't want to renew

-If you no longer want to continue your policy with us, we'll be sorry to see you go.
-To cancel your policy penalty-free during your renewal period, call us at 1-800-ESURANCE (1-800-378-7262).
+If you don't want to renew your policy with us, we'll be sorry to see you go.
+To non-renew your policy penalty-free, please

 why your rate could change at renewal